BlackrockDigital/startbootstrap/_themes/2014-05-01-freelancer.md

 type:             theme
 rank: 4

-version:          5.0.4
+version:          5.1.0
 bootstrap:        4.3.1
-updated:          2019-03-26
+updated:          2019-05-23

 meta-title:       "Freelancer - One Page Theme"
 meta-description: "A free one page Bootstrap portfolio theme for freelancers.
 All Start Bootstrap templates are free to download and open source."

 features:
-  - Flat icons by flaticons.com
-  - SCSS/SASS files and compiled CSS included
+  - <strong>Create your own profile avatar at <a href="https://getavataaars.com/" target="_blank">https://getavataaars.com/</a></strong>
+  - Fully responsive portfolio theme ready to customize and publish
-  - Fixed top navigation that collapses on scroll
+  - Fixed navigation bar that morphs when user scrolls
-  - Scrollspy on navigation items
+  - SASS files included for easy customization
-  - Perfectly responsive portfolio grid with hover effects
+  - Portfolio grid with simple hover effects
   - Responsive, full screen modal windows for featuring project details
-  - Custom horizontal rules using Font Awesome icons
+  - Custom dividers using Font Awesome icons
-  - Custom outline button style
-  - Mobile friendly contact form with floating form labels
+  - Mobile friendly contact form with floating form labels and form validation
   - Easy to edit PHP file to make the contact form send messages
-  - Includes jqBootstrapValidation plugin for contact form validation

-long-description: "Freelancer is a one page Bootstrap portfolio theme for freelancers."
+long-description: "Freelancer is a flat design, one page Bootstrap portfolio theme perfect for freelancer portfolios, or any other one page website."

 redirect_from:
   - /freelancer/